 Organohalogen and organophosphorous flame retardants often have one or more of the following properties of concern.
 Chemicals with all these properties are considered Persistent Organic Pollutants (POPs) and present significant risks to human health and environment.

-Travel far from the source of release and are distributed around the world
+Travels far from the source of release and is distributed around the world

 Harmful to life.
-Flame retardants often have long-term rather than immediate harmful effects.
+Flame retardants often have long-term (chronic) rather than immediate harmful effects.

 The Stockholm Convention

-The Stockholm Convention is a global treaty of over 150 countries which aims to eliminate or reduce the release of POPs.
-The Convention has listed 22 chemicals to be banned globally, all of which are organohalogens, and several of which are organohalogen flame retardants or their by-products.
+The Stockholm Convention is a global treaty between over 150 countries which aims to eliminate or reduce the release of POPs.
+The Convention has listed 23 chemicals to be banned globally, all of which are organohalogens, and several of which are organohalogen flame retardants or their by-products.

-PBDEs, used primarily as flame retardants in furniture, are structurally similar to the known human toxicants PBBs, PCBs, dioxins, and furans.
+PBDEs, a class of chemicals used primarily as flame retardants in furniture and plastics, are structurally similar to the known human toxicants PBBs, PCBs, dioxins, and furans, all of which have been banned under the Stockholm Convention.
 In addition to having similar mechanisms of toxicity in animal studies, they also bio-accumulate in both humans and animals and persist in the environment.
-The Stockholm Convention has banned all 5 of these chemicals.
+The Stockholm Convention has banned certain PBDEs and will consider banning additional PBDEs.